anantk2006/vytal/docs/source/api.rst

    :param duration_threshold: (float) Minimum duration in milliseconds for a valid fixation.
    :param angle_type: (str) Specifies which angle data to use for additional fixation info ('face', 'left', 'right').

-   :return: A list of dictionaries, each of which represents a detected fixation, containing:
+   :return: A dictionary with keys 'left' and 'right', each containing a list of
-            - 'start_index': Start index of fixation in data.
+        dictionaries.
+Each dictionary represents a detected saccade with the following keys:
-            - 'end_index': End index of fixation.
+            - 'start': Index of saccade start in the original data list
-            - 'duration': Duration of fixation in milliseconds.
+            - 'end': Index of saccade end
-            - 'centroid_x': Average X-coordinate of fixation.
+            - 'duration': Duration of the saccade in milliseconds
-            - 'centroid_y': Average Y-coordinate of fixation.
+            - 'peak': Index of peak velocity
-            - 'dispersion': Calculated dispersion of fixation.
+            - 'peak_velocity': Maximum velocity reached during the saccade (deg/sec)
-            - 'mean_angle': Mean angle during the fixation according to 'angle_type'.
+            - 'amplitude': Change in eye angle during the saccade (degrees)
    :rtype: List[Dict]

    :raises ValueError: If data is empty or missing required keys.